 Improve your password and use a password manager

-Reputable password managers generate and securely store complex passwords for you that aren’t easy for others to determine.
-They make it much simpler to manage a unique password for each service/website you’re signed up to, and can typically help detect a potentially “unofficial” website posing as CoinJar - they should never auto-fill your sign in details on any website except for coinjar.com/.
+Reputable password managers generate and securely store complex passwords for you that aren’t easy for others to guess.
+They make it much easier to have a unique password for each service/website you’re signed up to, and can help detect an “unofficial” website posing as CoinJar.
+That is, they should never auto-fill your sign in details on any website except for coinjar.com/.

-Using a password manager will also prevent you from having to manually type in your password - in effect reducing the risk of keyloggers or other similar malware from recording your sign in credentials.
+Using a password manager will also prevent you from having to manually type in your password — this can reduce the risk of keyloggers or other similar malware from recording your sign in credentials.

 Never directly share personal information

-We will never ask you to upload documents or provide sensitive data via Support request, and especially not by email.
+We will never ask you to upload documents or provide sensitive data via Support request, and especially not by email or a third party messaging service.
 If you receive a request for personal information, please report it by submitting a new Support request.

-By adding Enhanced Security to your CoinJar, anyone attempting to sign in to your account will also need to be able to access your Enhanced Security device.
-Even if an attacker has your correct sign in details, they won’t be able to access your CoinJar without authenticating with your Enhanced Security device.
+By adding two factor authentication (2FA) to your CoinJar, anyone attempting to sign in to your account will also need to be able to access your authenticator device.
+Even if an attacker has your CoinJar's email and password, they won’t be able to access your CoinJar without first providing this extra verification.

 Avoid CoinJar imitators